 Figure 4: Schematic diagram of SysDILI

-The ultimate goal of SysDILI is to predict DILI given mechanism and dose-response curve of an unknown drug.
+The ultimate goal of The SysDILI software/algorithm (idk what exactly it is) aims to to predict the DILI based on the provided drug mechanism and dose-response curve.(ref?).
 Meanwhile, instead of merely giving a score of toxicity, SysDILI was designed to preserve as much mechanistic and spatiotemporal information as possible.
 The extra information can be compared against physiological data for validation and might even reveal extra insights.
 With the flexibility, SysDILI can be used to guide the design of MPS and interpret the results.